Divorce Modification Lawyers in Atlanta Assisting Clients With Divorce Modification

 It is a legally complex process to change the terms and conditions of a divorce decree.
 The party seeking the modification needs to show that the circumstances leading to the original order have changed and that the terms covered by the decree need modification.

-How To Modify A Georgia Divorce Decree
+How do you Modify a Georgia Divorce Decree?

-Before modifying the divorce terms of a divorce decree, material circumstances such as income, financials, work burdens or circumstances of the children must have substantially changed for one or both former spouses.
-On occasion, a modification of the divorce decree may be agreed to by the former spouses.
-Even in that event, the modification agreement must still be formally filed and approved by the Court to have any legal significance.
+Before asking for a modification request of the divorce terms in a divorce decree, material circumstances such as income, financials, work burdens, or circumstances of the children must have substantially changed for one or both former spouses.
+On occasion, divorce modifications may be agreed to by the former spouses.
+Even in that event, the modification agreement must still be formally filed and approved by a court order to have any legal significance.

 - A change in income of one or both former spouses